 Having seen Orion this morning I can say that his stepping pose is quite obvious to the star-gazer.
 So I’d suggest it’s not only a moor-stepping bull in the Runic Poem.
 It’s also Orion, who is frozen in the pose of stepping up.
 The “mere” is the (assumed moorland) mere-pond that feeds the river constellation, into which he steps in order to face the bull.
 He is at a disadvantage in the fight, due to the terrain, not to mention the gigantic bull.
 The trickster hare gives him ‘a leg up’ on her ears, and lets him borrow her back legs for a moment, so he can spring over the bull’s horns.

-My use of “greatly spirited” is more subtle than Kennedy — since the lines are meant to be a sort of night-sky riddle, so there’s no need to blatantly spell out that to the reader it’s giant supernatural sky deities, through the use of “wight” (as in Tolkien’s use of “barrow-wight”).
-The implication of the lines is that both the Bull and Orion are “greatly spirited”, and they that both exemplify the ‘fighting spirit’ in the rune Ur.
+My use of “greatly spirited” is more subtle than Kennedy — since the lines are meant to be a sort of night-sky riddle.
+So there’s no need to blatantly spell out that to the reader the supernatural aspects.
+The implication of the lines is that both the Bull and Orion are “greatly spirited”, and that they both exemplify the ‘fighting spirit’ in the rune Ur.
+The word “wight” was also avoided because modern readers now understand “wight” as being connected to Tolkien’s “barrow-wight”.

 The Ur rune might be thought of in terms of man’s bravery and courage, in the face of implacable fury.
 Not in terms of the rather lumpen modern pagan suggestion that: “durh… Ur means a mad cow, dude!”.